lharries/harries.co/content/blog/mvp-hipaa-compliance/index.md

 **Importantly, you don't need to be directly interacting with a covered entity to be regulated under HIPAA as a business associate**.
 For example, let's say a hospital is using scheduling software running on AWS cloud hosting.
 The hospital handles insurance transactions and so they are the covered entity.
 The scheduling software will be handling patient intake information including their name and email (which are later used in a health insurance transaction) making them a business associate.
 AWS runs the servers and databases which the scheduling software uses and so AWS is also classified as a business associate.

-A sign that you need to be HIPAA compliant is if you are asked to sign a BAA and thus take the role of a business associate.
+A sign that you need to be HIPAA compliant is if a business partners asks you to sign a BAA and thus take the role of a business associate.
 See Section X for more information on BAAs.

-For more information on HIPAA I'd recommend reading [Aptible's HIPAA Compliance: Guide for Startups](https://www.aptible.com/hipaa/) or [TrueVault's HIPAA compliance developer guide](https://github.com/truevault/hipaa-compliance-developers-guide)
+For more information on HIPAA I'd recommend [Aptible's HIPAA Compliance: Guide for Startups](https://www.aptible.com/hipaa/) or [TrueVault's HIPAA compliance developer guide](https://github.com/truevault/hipaa-compliance-developers-guide)

 ## Building your MVP

 So, you have checked that you need to be HIPAA compliant but how do you make this happen quickly and cheaply while building an MVP?

-The secret to building a HIPAA compliant MVP is the same as building an MVP in any other industry: **write as little code as possible**.
+The secret to building a HIPAA compliant MVP is the same as building an MVP in any other industry: **write the minimum amount of code**.
 But the pressure to write no/low amounts of code is far greater in HealthTech.
 Dealing with patient data means that each line of code you write, or system you develop, introduces further security and compliance risks.

 ### Using HIPAA compliant Saas apps

-The fastest way to be HIPAA compliant as a startup is to heavily use HIPAA compliant Saas apps.
+The fastest way to be HIPAA compliant is to leverage HIPAA compliant Saas apps.
 For each Saas app you use, you will need to select the HIPAA compliant plan (normally the most expensive); sign their BAA; and properly configure it so no PHI information is public or sent over unsecured mediums e.g. from their email servers.
 If you can't sign a BAA with the Saas app then you can't use it for PHI.

 #### Internal operations